Anargha10/Task-manage/README.md

 ## 🎯 About AnargTasks

-ProjeX is a modern task and project management app inspired by leading PM tools.
+AnargTasks is a modern task and project management app inspired by leading PM tools.
 It lets teams:

 * Create & manage **projects** with custom statuses, sizes, priorities, and labels
 * Invite team members via authenticated links and email invitations